openmas-ai/openmas/docs/testing.md

-# Testing Multi-Agent Systems with SimpleMas
+# Testing Multi-Agent Systems with OpenMAS

-This document provides comprehensive guidance on testing multi-agent systems built with SimpleMas, focusing on robust testing practices using the provided test utilities.
+This document provides comprehensive guidance on testing multi-agent systems built with OpenMAS, focusing on robust testing practices using the provided test utilities.

 ## Testing Utilities

-SimpleMAS provides two primary testing utilities:
+OpenMAS provides two primary testing utilities:

 1. **MockCommunicator**: A mock implementation of the BaseCommunicator for testing agents without real network dependencies.
 2. **AgentTestHarness**: A comprehensive test harness for creating, managing, and testing agent instances with MockCommunicator integration.